 The goal of a Coaching for Champions session is to take your performance from great to extraordinary!
-Kamala Nellen offers professional and elite athletes cutting-edge tools to optimize their performance both minute-by-minute and over the long run.
+Kamala Nellen offers athletes cutting-edge tools to optimize their performance both minute-by-minute and over the long run.
 Kamala has practiced and taught these performance-enhancement tools for more than 40 years—and she has had astounding results with her clients.

 Common issues she has resolved in sessions include distractions, injury, muscle imbalance, exhaustion, fear, and team discord.

 Coaching for Champions also recommends reading Kamala Nellen’s book, Working IN; The Elite Athlete’s Guide to Working Out from the Inside.

 Distractions, lack of confidence, fear…